AWS CloudScanner SaaS Architecture

 Customer Orchestrator Account

 The customer selects one account inside their AWS Organization to act as the Customer Orchestrator Account.
+It acts as the customer-side entry point for CloudScanner scan execution.

 Instead of Upwind assuming directly into every account in the customer's AWS Organization, Upwind assumes into the Customer Orchestrator Account.
 From there, the orchestrator account assumes into the relevant member accounts using the CloudScanner Execution Role.